-The Department of Animal and Range Sciences at Montana State University offers a Master of Science degree and a Doctor of Philosophy degree in Animal and Range Sciences.
-Both the M.S. and Ph.D. degree programs require students to choose an emphasis in either Animal Science or Range Science.
-Additionally, the department is a program participant in the cross-college Ecology and Environmental Sciences Doctoral Program.
+The MSU Department of Animal and Range Sciences offers a Master of Science degree and a Doctor of Philosophy degree in Animal and Range Sciences.
+Both degree programs require students to choose an emphasis in either Animal Science or Range Science.
+The department is also a program participant in the cross-college Ecology and Environmental Sciences Doctoral Program.

 Graduate Course Descriptions